Alloy demonstration templates

 As Razor

-helpers are essentially C# code it can be used for many different things, especially since the Razor
+helpers are essentially C# code, you can use it for many different things, especially because the Razor

 helpers can recursively invoke themselves.